Next Start

 10/5/2022

-You’ve probably seen wind turbines while driving across the country.
-They’re the giant mechanical devices that have spinning blades hundreds of feet up in the air.
+You’ve probably seen wind turbines while driving across the country—those giant mechanical devices with blades spinning hundreds of feet up in the air.

-These powerful, innovative machines take natural wind power and turn it into energy that powers homes, businesses and industries around the world.
+These powerful, innovative machines take natural wind power and turn it into energy, which can power homes, businesses and industries around the world.
 To make sure they operate correctly, wind turbine technicians service these machines and their components.

-Wind turbine service technicians are one of the fastest growing jobs in the United States.
-The U.S. Bureau of Labor Statistics (BLS) reports that between 2022 and 2032, the job outlook for these positions is projected to grow 45%.63 That significant growth projection landed this job title tied with nurse practitioners as the fastest growing occupations.
+Wind turbine service technicians are one of the fastest-growing jobs in the United States.
+The U.S. Bureau of Labor Statistics (BLS) reports that between 2022 and 2032, employment for these positions is projected to grow 45%.63 That significant growth projection landed this job title tied with nurse practitioners as the fastest-growing occupation.

-If you’re wondering how to become a wind turbine technician, learn more about what the job entails and how you can train for the profession.1
+If you’re wondering how to become a wind turbine technician, keep reading to learn more about this career path and how to train to pursue it at Universal Technical Institute (UTI)!1

 What Is a Wind Turbine Technician?

-Wind turbine technology, like other technology, is constantly evolving.
+Wind turbine technology, like other technologies, is constantly evolving.
 That’s why many employers prefer to hire people who have formal training with wind turbines and are up to date on the latest developments.

 According to the BLS, most wind turbine service technicians attend technical school to learn the trade.
 In wind turbine technical school, you can learn about topics like: